arduino/arduino-tools-mpy/README.md

 ### Using Lab for MicroPython / MicroPython Package Installer

 If you are using [Arduino Lab for MicroPython](https://labs.arduino.cc/en/labs/micropython) to work on your MicroPython projects, you can use the button "Install Package".
 This will launch [MicroPython Package Installer](https://labs.arduino.cc/en/labs/micropython-package-installer) or take you to the web page to download and install it.
-Once installed, running it once will make sure the application file
+Once installed, running it once will make sure that the Editor finds it at next time the button is pressed.

 ![Install package](assets/package_installer_button.png)